pyro-ppl/pyro/tutorial/source/index.rst

 Tools for specific problems
 -----------------------------
-Pyro is a mature piece of open-source software, not a just science project, and in addition to the core machinery for modelling and inference, it includes quite a bit of dedicated domain- or problem-specific modelling functionality.
+Pyro is a mature piece of open-source software with "batteries included."
+In addition to the core machinery for modelling and inference, it includes a large toolkit of dedicated domain- or problem-specific modelling functionality.

 One particular area of strength is time-series modelling via `pyro.contrib.forecasting <http://docs.pyro.ai/en/dev/contrib.forecast.html>`_, a library for scaling hierarchical, fully Bayesian models of multivariate time series to thousands or millions of series and datapoints.